somaditya/dojo/README.md

 # dojo
-Repo for practicing algorithms and data structures
+Repo for algorithms, data structures and competitive programming solutions